eleev/swift-algorithms-data-structs/README.md

 # ios-algorighms-book
-This is a `Playground Book` that contains examples of common `Algorithms` and `Data Structures` implemented using the latest stable `Swift` programming language version.
+This is a `Playground-based` project that contains examples of common `Algorithms` and `Data Structures` implemented using the latest stable version of `Swift`programming language.
 The development attempts to fully utilize `Standard Library` and `Protocol-Oriented` paradigm.
-The book provides visualizations using `SpriteKit` and `SceneKit` frameworks.
+The book provides visualizations using `SpriteKit` and `SceneKit` frameworks (in development).

 # About
-Each major section will be wrapped into a separete `.playground` file, meaning that `data structures` and `algorithms` will be separeted for convenient management.
-All the explanation and code contained in `.playground` files, so here you can find just a very general overview of the what is inside.
-Happy evolving 🤓:octocat:
+Each major section will be wrapped into a separete `.playground` file, meaning that `data structures` and `algorithms` will be separeted for convenient management. :octocat:

 ## Contnet
 - [About](#about)